ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 > > following line in the output:
 > >
 > > ```
-> >[134535] INFO    These tasks will be executed: map/tas, timeseries/tas_global,
+> >INFO    [3966381] These tasks will be executed: timeseries/script1,
->>timeseries/script1, map/script1, timeseries/tas_amsterdam
+> > timeseries/tas_amsterdam, timeseries/tas_global, map/tas, map/script1
 > > ```
 > >
 > > So there are three tasks related to timeseries: global temperature,